AlUgarov/Optimal_Alerts/README.md

 ## *LABORATORY EXPERIMENT ANALYSIS*

 ## Overview
+This is the code and the original data for the laboratory experiment to measure human preferences over different information designs of alert signals.

 ## Setup
-Launch rundirectory.bat to produce all the results in the paper.
-Note: both Stata and R should be in the path variable.
+Launch Code/master_script.do to produce all the results in the paper.
-Launch runstataonly.bat to produce all the results produced in Stata (later in the pipeline).
-Note: Stata should be in the path variable.

 ## Software Requirements
 * Stata 14 or above